 Teradata TPump does not move data in large blocks like Fastload or Multiload.
 Instead, it loads one row at a time, using row hash locks.
-Using row hash locks allows TPump to do many concurrent INSERTs and UPDATEs on a table.
+Row hash locks allow TPump to do many concurrent INSERTs and UPDATEs on a table.

 The Teradata TPump Features

 Real-time loading: Transactional systems need to get the data as soon as possible into the data warehouse.
 TPump allows performing near real-time updates from source systems into Teradata.

 DML Functionality: TPump can do DML functions (like Multiload).
 This includes INSERT, UPDATE, and DELETE statements.

-Advantages over Bulk Loading with Fastload or Multiload: TPump allows both USI and NUSI.
-While Fastload requires that the target table is empty, TPump can load, such as the Multiload, into a populated table.
+Advantages over Bulk Loading with Fastload or Multiload: TPump allows USI and NUSI.
+While Fastload requires that the target table be empty, TPump can load into a populated table, such as the Multiload.